xcat2/xcat-core/docs/source/advanced/hamn/setup_ha_mgmt_node_with_drbd_pacemaker_corosync.rst

 #.
 Since the management node needs to provide IP services through broadcast such as DHCP to the compute nodes, the primary management node and standby management node should be in the same subnet to ensure the network services will work correctly after failover.

 #.
-Network connections between the two management nodes: there are several networks defined in the general cluster configuration strucutre, like cluster network, management network and service network; the two management nodes should be in all of these networks(if exist at all).
+Network connections between the two management nodes: there are several networks defined in the general cluster configuration structure, like cluster network, management network and service network; the two management nodes should be in all of these networks(if exist at all).
 Besides that, it is recommended, though not strictly required, to use a direct, back-to-back, Gigabit Ethernet or higher bandwidth connection for the DRBD, Pacemaker and Corosync communication between the two management nodes.
 If the connection is run over switches, use of redundant components and the bonding driver (in active-backup mode) is recommended.

 ``Note``: A crossover Ethernet cable is required to setup the direct, back-to-back, Ethernet connection between the two management nodes, but with most of the current hardware, a normal Ethernet cable can also work, the Ethernet adapters will internally handle the crossover bit.
 Hard disk for DRBD: DRBD device can be setup on a partition of the disk that the operating system runs on, but it is recommended to use a separate standalone disk or RAID/Multipath disk for DRBD configuration.